In weighing 2024 run, Pence tests whether there is political life after Trump

 For now, however, Pence seems to be enjoying himself.

-“I saw him as vice president, and he used three by five cards, but this time he was very freewheeling,” Bacon said, referring to the more relaxed version of Pence he glimpsed at the fundraiser.
+“I saw him as vice president, and he used 3-by-5 cards, but this time he was very freewheeling,” Bacon said, referring to the more relaxed version of Pence he glimpsed at the fundraiser.

 At the podcast event last week, Pence seemed looser than he had been in the White House.
 He arrived in a suit and pair of black New Balance sneakers, swapping them out for black dress shoes for the reception — but the dad jokes still flowed freely.

-When the podcast hosts began by noting that Pence “had a distinguished radio career back in your day” in Indiana, the former vice president deadpanned, “I had a radio career.
+When the podcast hosts began by noting that Pence “had a distinguished radio career back in your day” in Indiana, the former vice president deadpanned: “I had a radio career.
 I was big in Bedford.”

 Perhaps the surest sign Pence is considering a White House bid came when one of the hosts began a question by saying, “I’m not asking if you’re going to run for president, because I know you’re not going to answer that.”